History

 In 2009, The Riley Foundation again stepped in to assist the university, through a commitment of $4.5 million to expand the University’s presence in downtown Meridian.
 The gift included the donation of the Newberry Building, a historical landmark adjacent to the MSU Riley Center.
 Work on renovating the four-story building began in 2010.
 Renovation of the Newberry Building provided the University with an additional 20,175 square-foot academic facility that included classroom space and offices to house the MSU-Meridian Division of Business.
 The building was occupied in January of 2012, and the facility was dedicated and renamed the Deen Building.

-In 2012, The Riley Foundation made another significant investment of $11 million to the university to renovate the Kress Building slated to become the home of MSU-Meridian's Kinesiology program.
-Renovation work is complete and the Kress Building, which will be officially dedicated and renamed the Rosenbaum Building, houses state-of-the-art laboratories and classrooms as well as a new library made possible by a grant from the Phil Hardin Foundation.
-Together, the MSU Riley Center, the Deen Building and the Rosenbaum building comprise MSU-Meridian's Riley Campus.
+In 2012, The Riley Foundation made another significant investment of $11 million to renovate the Kress Building slated to become the home of MSU-Meridian's Health Sciences program.
+Now known as the Rosenbaum Building, the facility houses state-of-the-art laboratories and classrooms as well as a new library made possible by a grant from the Phil Hardin Foundation.
+The Rosenbaum Building is home to the first publicly funded Master of Physician Assistant Studies program in Mississippi.